pavka14/ansible/README.md

 There is no default value for the `target_group` variable and this is deliberate!
 Errors in both directions can be costly.

 You can run the whole playbook as above, or each of the sub-books individually (change site.yml in the command above to the name of the sub-book you want to run).

 They should be independent; of course, you need to have run prerequisites.yml first.

-The exceptions are nginx_reinstall.yml and ssl.yml which need Nginx to be present already (ssl.yml can work with both the initial vanilla Nginx and the re-installed one).
+The exceptions are nginx_reinstall.yml and ssl.yml, both of which need nginx to be present already (ssl.yml can work with both the initial vanilla Nginx and the re-installed one).